btror/books/crime&punishment.md

 ### Characters
 - Raskolnikov
 - Alyona
-- Lizaveta
 - Praskovya

 ### Terms
 - Extraordinary Man Theory

 ### Summary
 - Raskolnikov[^c1raskolnikov], a former student, lives in poverty in a tiny, filthy St. Petersburg apartment.
-He's too broke to continue studying and too proud to accept help.
+He's too broke to continue studying and too proud to ask for help.
 He avoids people, including his friends and landlady, Praskovya[^c1praskovya], out of shame and arrogance.
-He spends his days lying in bed, wandering the streets, and talking to himself.
+He spends a lot of time lying in bed, wandering around, and devising plans for a <b><i>project</i></b> he's obsessed with.
-- He's intelligent but mentally deteriorating.
-He toys with the idea an extraordinary man theory[^gemt], where extraordinary people (like conquerors or great thinkers) are above morality and have the right to commit crimes, even murder, if it benefits humanity.
-- He visits Alyona Ivanovna[^c1alyona], a pawnbroker, to sell his watch.
-The watch is a family heirloom that belonged to his father and holds great sentimental value.
-Raskolnikov[^c1raskolnikov] decided to part with it because he really needed money.
+- His mental and financial circumstances lead him to visit a pawnbroker, Alyona[^c1alyona] — a selfish, greedy old woman he despises and views as parasitic.
+His intention is to sell his father's watch, a family heirloom of great sentimental value, in order to get enough money to stay afloat, but also, to help him <b><i>prepare</i></b> for his plan.
-- The pawnbroker, a greedy old woman, recognizes his desperation and gives an insultingly low offer because he has no real alternative.
-He accepts the offer — aware he's being exploited.
+- Alyona, knowing Raskolnikov's destitution, gives an insultingly low offer for the watch knowing he has no alternative.
+He accepts the offer fully aware of the exploitation.

 ### Analysis
-- Raskolnikov[^c1raskolnikov] is in debt, isolated, and barely able to interact with people.
-He is internally conflicted and fixated on his theory that it is okay to cross moral boundaries for a greater good.
-He rationalizes that it is acceptable for extraordinary people to operate outside the bounds of the law and societal norms.
-- The pawnbroker, Alyona[^c1alyona], is a symbol of greed that fuels Raskolnikov[^c1raskolnikov]'s ideas.
-Her exploitation of desperate people affirms his belief that she is harmful to society and shouldn't exist.
-  - From a transactional perspective, an item is only as valuable as someone is willing to pay and often involves other variables outside of what it ordinarilly may be.
-That dynamic isn't necessarily bad, but if desperation is the <i>key</i> variable a moral boundary is being violated.
-Just because you <i>can</i> do something doesn't mean you <i>should</i>.
-Capitalism is an economic system, not a moral one.
-One system cannot address every need.
-  - The underlying issue is that the moral bleakness of St. Petersburg undermines its institutions by fueling resentment, especially among the lower class.
-The lack of a complimentary moral system sets the stage for elites to punch down if they want.
-This friction between greed and desperation is perfectly demonstrated between Raskolnikov[^c1raskolnikov] and Alyona[^c1alyona].
-If it grows there will be a catastrophic outcome.
-A society with no moral backbone is like a plane without wings — it won't fly.
+- Chapter 1 immediatly throws you into Raskolnikov's mind and subtly implies what he is planning to do.
+His big project is to murder Alyona, the pawnbroker he hates.
+The visit serves as a rehearsal.

 ## Part 1 Chapter 2